 17. New Year, New Us

-Break out that new pair of fun sunglasses, get a cute haircut, or buy a new outfit to show off the “new you” in this year’s holiday cards.
+Take a jumping photo after a long hike, get a cute haircut, or showcase a new outfit to show off the “new you” in this year’s holiday cards.
 It’s not only fun to make, but it’s a great way to showcase your personality.

 18. Reindeer Caught in the Headlights